scrtlabs/SecretNetwork/docs/dev/developing-secret-contracts.md

 # Developing Secret Contracts

 Secret Contacts are based on CosmWasm v0.10.

-Check out their docs as well, they are probably more extensive: https://docs.cosmwasm.com.
+Check out the [CosmWasm docs](https://docs.cosmwasm.com) as well.
+They are probably more extensive.
 Don't forget to go over the [differences between SecretWasm and CosmWasm](#differences-from-cosmwasm).

 - [Developing Secret Contracts](#Developing-Secret-Contracts)
   - [IDEs](#IDEs)